Magic Leap formally launches Magic Leap 1 and reveals enterprise partners

 Magic Leap announced the launch of Magic Leap 1, a $2,995 mixed reality headset, and revealed a set of enterprise applications and partners aimed at getting “spatial computing” off the ground.

-For the past 16 months, Magic Leap has been selling its $2,295 headset as a beta version, dubbed the Magic Leap One Creator Edition and targeted at developers of spatial computing and mixed reality apps — which is Magic Leap’s name for overlaying animations on the real world through special glasses.
+For the past 16 months, Magic Leap has been selling its $2,295 headset as a beta version, dubbed the Magic Leap One Creator Edition and targeted at developers of spatial computing and mixed reality apps — the company’s term for overlaying animations on the real world through special glasses.

 Since the price is too high for consumers, Magic Leap has turned to enterprises to showcase a range of applications, such as learning and assistance, 3D visualization, communication, collaboration and “copresence,” and location-based services, said Omar Khan, chief product officer. at Magic Leap, in an interview with VentureBeat.